top of page

 1983

 The German Seamen's Mission in New York, a member of the German Seamen's Mission (Deutsche Seemannsmission e.
-V.) based in Bremen, Germany, was originally founded in 1907 in Hoboken.
-After the Hoboken operations closed, the German Seamen’s Mission was housed at SIH in 1983.
+V.) based in Bremen, Germany, closed its Hoboken operations and was housed at SIH in 1983.
 By 2012 the German Seamen's Mission of New York became officially part of Seafarers International House.

 bottom of page